Millennium Sapphire (MSTO) Trading Down 0% Over Last Week

-Millennium Sapphire (MSTO) traded flat against the US dollar during the 24-hour period ending at 15:00 PM ET on April 1st.
-One Millennium Sapphire token can currently be purchased for $0.17 or 0.00000604 BTC on exchanges.
-Millennium Sapphire has a total market cap of $120.60 million and $71.58 worth of Millennium Sapphire was traded on exchanges in the last 24 hours.
-Over the last week, Millennium Sapphire has traded 0% lower against the US dollar.
+Millennium Sapphire (MSTO) traded flat against the dollar during the 1 day period ending at 7:00 AM Eastern on April 4th.
+Millennium Sapphire has a market cap of $120.60 million and approximately $71.58 worth of Millennium Sapphire was traded on exchanges in the last 24 hours.
+Over the last seven days, Millennium Sapphire has traded down 0% against the dollar.
+One Millennium Sapphire token can now be bought for $0.17 or 0.00000604 BTC on popular cryptocurrency exchanges.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.